gdut-dynamic-x/simple_chassis_controller/README.md

 ## Overview

-This is controller example/template for an assignment which assesses DynamicX reserve member.
+This is controller example/template for the assignment which assess DynamicX reserve member.

 **Keywords:** RoboMaster, ROS, ros_control